 The staff of Lincoln Trail Area Development District has a broad range of knowledge, skills, and abilities, and work with each of the thirty-five jurisdictions within the region to facilitate economic development, compliance with federal and state laws and regulations, community health and safety, quality of life, job opportunities, and educational achievement.
 This is accomplished with educational opportunities, regional planning councils, project management, land use planning, grant writing, and general assistance.
-All of these efforts are interrelated and lend themselves to ongoing hazard mitigation planning and mitigation projects.
+All these efforts are interrelated and lend themselves to ongoing hazard mitigation planning and mitigation projects.
 Helping each jurisdiction recognize its potential and developing a plan for dealing with each unique environment, enables LTADD staff to know and win the trust of each community.
 This plan update was another opportunity to evaluate regional hazards, and their related risks, with what each community has accomplished over the last five years, and to determine what each still needs to plan for.
 Regional grant funds from the Kentucky Area Development Fund (ADF), Community Development Block Grant (CDBG), Citizen Corps funds, and Homeland Security have enabled our communities to purchase first responder communication equipment, outdoor siren warning systems, generators, and facilities that could be used for shelters.

-As with the Lincoln Trail Regional Hazard Plan Updates in 2004 and 2009/2010, every jurisdiction in the region participated in the 2015 update.
+As with the Lincoln Trail Regional Hazard Plan Updates in 2004, 2009/2010, and 2015 every jurisdiction in the region participated in the 2020 update.
 Opportunities for participation existed at every local and regional meeting when discussion ensued about risk assessment, plan maintenance and the review of findings and data.
-Each of the LTADD counties, submitted a resolution to participate in the planning and update of the Lincoln Trail Regional Hazard Mitigation Plan.